-Selection state refers to the color used to highlight text in the Text Input asset when this asset has focus. - Selection area color: defines the background color of selected text
+- Selection area color: defines the background color of selected text

 Effects See Common asset properties for details about Visibility & Effects properties

-- Text: text value in the text input asset.
+- Text: Text value in the text input asset.
 Use it to prefill the input field or to access the text entered by a user.
 You can also modify this text directly in the Scene by double-clicking the Text Input asset.

-- Horizontal alignment: specify how entered text should be aligned horizontally within the Text Input box
+- Horizontal alignment: Specify how entered text should be aligned horizontally within the Text Input box

-- Vertical alignment: specify how entered text should be aligned vertically within the Text Input box
+- Vertical alignment: Specify how entered text should be aligned vertically within the Text Input box

-- Margin: minimum separating the left and right borders of the Text Input box and an entered character
+- Margin: Minimum separating the left and right borders of the Text Input box and an entered character

 - Expected Format: [available when Use regular expression is deselected] specify permitted character types.
 Invalid characters cannot be entered by the user.